-Stage II of the Project was not taken in hand nor included in the Second Five Year Plan before the 1st November, 1956.
+Stage II of the Project was not taken in hand not included in the Second Five Year Plan before the 1st November, 1956.
 Stage II which was taken in hand subsequently did not provide for irrigation in Mysore territory.

 The Bombay Government was under no legal obligation to provide storage in the Koyna dam for the irrigation of Bijapur District.
-Nevertheless, the Bombay Government offered to reserve 25.53 T.M.C. of the storage for Mysore provided Mysore was willing to pay the cost, but the Mysore Government did not accept the offer.
+Nevertheless, the Bombay Government offered to reserve 25.53 T.M.C. of the storage for Mysore provided Mysore was willing to pay the cost, but the Mysore Government did not Issue V(a)(i) is answered in the negative. accept the offer.

-The Mysore Government is not entitled to any relief under section 108(2) of the States Reorganisation
+The Mysore Government is not entitled to any relief under section 108(2) of the States Reorganisation Act.